MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

 The training in a day components consist of two apps:

-- [**Power Platform Training Management**](nurture-components.md#training-in-a-day--management) app for training organizers to view and manage events and registrations.
+- [**Nurture apps - Admin**](nurture-components.md#training-in-a-day--management) app for training organizers to view and manage events and registrations.
 Share this app with other admins or training organizers, and assign them the Power Platform Admin SR security role.
-- [**Power Platform Training Registration**](nurture-components.md#training-in-a-day--registration) app for attendees to register to training events.
+- [**Nurture apps - Maker**](nurture-components.md#training-in-a-day--registration) app for attendees to register to training events.
 Share this app with your makers, and assign them the Power Platform Maker SR security role.

 More information: